microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganizationidentitysyncpolicytemplate-get.md

 ### Response

-The following example response shows the default user synchronization settings before they have been configured or after they have been reset.
+The following example response shows the unconfigured (or reset) state of the cross-tenant access policy template for user synchronization settings for multi-tenant organization tenants.

 <!-- {
   "blockType": "response",